js216/CeNTREX/DAQ/README.md

 ## Todo

 - general
-   - describe Program Organization in the readme
    - commands and errors should be recorded in the event log
    - feedback for control commands
    - make tabs
+   - save config on program exit
 - recording
    - Available disk space; current size of dataset.
    - refresh COM ports after starting the program, not before